yasuba/Maya-CV/README.md

 #Maya Driver

 I'm a developer at consultancy firm Deloitte Digital.
-I'm looking for a Ruby or Scala role, as this is where my interests lie, although I am very keen to try any new technologies.
+I'm looking for a Ruby or Scala role, as that is where my interests lie, although I am very keen to try any new technologies.

 ##Experience

 ###Deloitte Digital
 **Junior developer (February 2015)**

-Sinxe joining Drloitte, I have worked on several projects, including building a Meteor web-based survey for internal use, contributing to a large-scale ecommerce website built on a Java platform on both front-end and back-end tickets, and also doing back-end development for a Scala project.
+Since joining Deloitte, I have worked on several projects, including building a Meteor web-based survey for internal use, contributing to a large-scale ecommerce website built on a Java platform, working on both front-end and back-end tickets, and also doing back-end development for a Scala project.

 ###Thomson Reuters
 **Web Portal Manager (May 2011 - December 2014)**